Amal-David/docingest/README.md

 # DocIngest

-A modern documentation scraping and management tool that allows you to download, save, and manage documentation from any website.
+A modern documentation download and archival tool that helps you save technical documentation for offline access.

 ## Features

+### Core Functionality
-- 🚀 Scrape documentation from any URL
+- Download and archive documentation from any website
-- 📝 Convert HTML to clean Markdown
-- 📁 Save documentation locally
+- Automatic organization and indexing of content
+- Support for up to 250 pages per documentation
-- 🔍 Full-text search capabilities
+- Easy search and navigation through saved documentation
-- 📱 Responsive design
-- 🎨 Modern UI with a consistent theme
-- 🔗 SEO-friendly URLs for saved documentation
+- SEO-friendly URLs for archived documentation

-## Tech Stack

-- Frontend: React with TypeScript
+### Performance Optimizations
+- Lazy loading of documentation content
+  - Initial load only fetches metadata
+  - Content is loaded on-demand when copying or downloading
+  - Cached in memory after first load
+- Smart archival system
+  - Checks for existing documentation before downloading
+  - Auto re-downloads if content is older than 10 days
+  - Shows archive status and last update date
+- Efficient storage
+  - Stores metadata separately from content
+  - Displays file sizes before downloading
+  - Supports files up to 100MB

+### User Experience
-- Backend: Node.js with Express
+- Clean, modern interface with Inter font
-- Scraping: Custom Firecrawl API
-- Styling: Tailwind CSS
+- Responsive design that works on all devices
+- Progress indicators for all operations
+- Quick search functionality
+- One-click copy and download options

+## Getting Started

-## Prerequisites
+### Prerequisites

-- Node.js (v16 or higher)
+- Node.js (v14 or higher)
 - npm or yarn
-- Python 3.8+ (for Firecrawl API)

-## Installation
+### Installation

 1. Clone the repository:
 ```bash